 Effectively communicating your brand story is an important element in the success of your business.
 When we think of brand story we often default to a narrative told with words.
 That’s one useful way to tell your story, one you shouldn’t overlook.

-But using strategic web design as part of your brand storytelling is a powerful approach that you can harness to define and grow your company.
+But using strategic web design services as part of your brand storytelling is a powerful approach that you can harness to define and grow your company.

 The truth is that web design, which includes everything from copywriting to visual elements to content choices – is a critical element in your brand story toolkit, whether you’re selling B2B or B2C.